XiaoMi/mace/docs/user_guide/basic_usage.rst

     git clone https://github.com/XiaoMi/mace-models.git

 Here we use the provided mobilenet-v2 model in mace model zoo as an example.
-Plug an android phone into your pc and enable Developer Mode of the phone.
+Plug an android device into your pc and enable Developer Mode for the device.

 .. code:: sh